 On the other hand, strawberries make great smoothies, as they are sweet, red, and tasty!
-We love our strawberry and pineapple smoothie, banana strawberry apple smoothie, strawberry and chocolate smoothie; lately, we even experimented with making a strawberry smoothie with peanut butter which was a hit!
+We love our strawberry and pineapple smoothie, pineapple coconut smoothie, banana strawberry apple smoothie, strawberry and chocolate smoothie; lately, we even experimented with making a strawberry smoothie with peanut butter, which was a hit!

-When we have leftover strawberries, we juice them and either drink fresh strawberry juice or freeze it in ice cube trays to make smoothies.
+When we have leftover strawberries, we juice them and either drink fresh strawberry juice or freeze them in ice cube trays to make smoothies.

 Making this strawberry kiwi smoothie recipe is an easy peasy job!

 Ideally, freeze the fresh strawberries and sliced fresh ripe bananas overnight.
 If not, simply plan to add some ice cubes to your smoothie.

 Frozen ingredients help make your smoothie creamier without adding any unhealthy fats, which are the regular creamy components of an unhealthy kiwi smoothie.

 Place the fresh kiwi, frozen strawberries, half of a frozen banana, almond milk, yogurt, and lemon juice together in the blender jar.

 Using the smoothie function of your blender, blend your ingredients for about 40 seconds or until it has the desired consistency.